-You may look at the side of a mountain and see nothing beyond mottled gray and green brush, but expert forager Pascal Baudar sees something entirely different.
+You may look at the side of a mountain and see nothing beyond mottled gray and green brush, but foraging expert Pascal Baudar sees something entirely different.
 “For me, it’s like a grocery store,” he says with a chuckle.

 We are sitting with a group of Tillamook Co-Op members at One Gun Ranch, an organic and biodynamic farm in the Santa Monica mountains of Malibu, to talk about “real” food.
-Baudar, a wild food instructor and author, displays the treasures he has found in the land nearby and passes around herbs and seeds to sample.
+Baudar, a wild food instructor and author, displays the treasures he has found through foraging in the land nearby and passes around herbs and seeds to sample.

 “The natives used to collect 150 different kinds of seeds in this area,” he says.
 “Do you know how many you can find in the grocery store now?
 Zero.
 But there are tons of uses for these different seeds.”

 Baudar says that common plants such as mugwort (a weed that is “everywhere in California”), horehound, and stinging nettle have hundreds of uses ranging from flavorings to beverages to medicine.